MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 ms.lasthandoff: 04/22/2021
 ms.locfileid: "51952488"
 ---
-# <a name="onboard-windows-servers-to-the-microsoft-defender-for-endpoint-service"></a>Onboarding von Windows-Servern in den Microsoft Defender for Endpoint-Dienst
+# <a name="onboard-windows-servers-to-the-microsoft-defender-for-endpoint-service"></a>Onboarding Windows server to the Microsoft Defender for Endpoint service

 [!INCLUDE [Microsoft 365 Defender rebranding](../../includes/microsoft-defender.md)]